You will learn: how to create proxies to allow applications to access premium services such as routing and directions.

 https://*.codepen.io> Add (for the ArcGIS JS API Tutorials)

 http://localhost:8000> Add (optional, for local development)

 Feel free to add in any other domains you wish to whitelist for your applications.

 You have successfully created an application with proxies to premium services.
 Now you can use the URLs in your applications and users will not be prompted for credentials.
 See challenge to give it a try!

 Now that the proxies are in place, go to your applications and replace the URLs to the premium services with the proxy URLs you created above.
 If you don't have an application, do the following:

-Go the Get a route and directions lab and complete the lab or just run the solution.
+Go the Get a route and directions tutorial and complete the tutorial or just run the solution.